Current as of August 2021 | Download print version (in PDF)

 3. Political Activities

-Brazilian law generally imposes no restrictions on the ability of foundations and associations to engage in legislative or political activities.
+Brazilian law generally does not impose restrictions on the ability of foundations and associations to engage in legislative or political activities.
 These entities may freely support candidates for public office, for instance, as well as advocate for or against legislation.
 Any restriction on political activities would be contained in the organization's governing documents.

 Only OSCIPs are explicitly restricted from certain political activities—they may not take part in political campaigns under any circumstances or support political parties or politicians in any way (Law 9.790/1999 Article 16).
 These restrictions cover political party activities and the nomination of candidates for parliamentary and local government elections at the county level.